 this page we've gathered some of the more important stories for

 the year, stories covering topics that FOA believes every tech

 needs to know.
 Many of these articles are from the FOA

 FAQs" page with tech questions from customers originally

 printed in the FOA Newsletter.
 We had lots of interesting

 questions in 2018.

-This page will become part of a Fiber
+This page is part of a Fiber

 U Tech Update Course.

 Guide and use the site search.